f4hem/charm/README.md

 ```
 {
-	expire_in: 123123,
 	token: [
-	  'new 123asdf..',
-	  'new 23423ds..',
-	  ...
+	  {
+	    token: "...."
+	  },
+	  {
+	    token: "...."
+	  }
 	]
 }
 ```

-# When you have valid and not expired token you can use it to call Provider's API:
+### When you have valid and not expired token
+You can use it to call Provider's API:
 `API_DOMAIN/API_PATH/me?token=TOKEN`